remo48/asvz-enrollment/README.md

 # ASVZ Enrollment bot
 This script allows you to automatically enroll in your ASVZ lesson

+> **_Note:_** This script is not maintained regularly.
+It may need some adaptations to be compatible with the latest version of the asvz api.
+Please reach out to me, if something needs to be changed.

 ## Installation
 You need to install the following:
 - [Python 3](https://www.python.org/downloads/)